openstack-infra/zuul/doc/source/user/config.rst

 Multiple project definitions may appear for the same project (for example, in a central :term:`config projects <config-project>` as well as in a repo's own ``.zuul.yaml``).
-In this case, all of the project definitions are combined (the jobs listed in all of the definitions will be run).
+In this case, all of the project definitions for the relevant branch are combined (the jobs listed in all of the matching definitions will be run).
+If a project definition appears in a :term:`config-project`, it will apply to all branches of the project.
+If it appears in a branch of an :term:`untrusted-project` it will only apply to changes on that branch.
+In the case of an item which does not have a branch (for example, a tag), all of the project definitions will be combined.

 Consider the following project definition::